SpoonLabs/coming/README.md

 This functionality can be used with the argument `-mode features`.
 Coming writes in the folder specified in the `-output` a JSON file for each commit.

+## Specifying new outputs

+Coming allows to specify new output.
+For example, instead of saving the results in Json files as presented before, it's possible to write a plug-in to store the results in a relational database.
+ You can find more detail about extending Coming in our [documentation](https://github.com/SpoonLabs/coming/blob/master/docs/extension_points.md#post-processors-and-outputs).

 # Filtering Commits